Lllewisreynolds/Employee-Tracker-Interface/README.md

 With this in mind, this backend application functions as a Content Management System solution for managing a company's employees through the use of Node.js, MySQL database and the Inquirer npm library.

-This application at the point of final submission deadline does not have full functionality - areas surrounding Employee information (displaying Employees, displaying Employees by Department or Updating an existing employee's role) do not currently work as intended.
-I have currently hit a wall in my attempts to debug this prior to submission, but intend to return to these issues and fix my code at the earliest opportunity.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Table of Contents